What is Cotellic?

 Get emergency medical help if you have signs of an allergic reaction to Cotellic: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Cotellic and call your doctor at once if you have:
+Cotellic may cause serious side effects.
+Call your doctor at once if you have:

 vision changes, partial vision loss, seeing halos around lights;